-The Supportive Housing Association is dedicated to sustaining multi-cultural inclusion, peer leadership and collaborative partners committed to educational and economic improvement initiatives within impoverished urban neighborhoods and rural townships.
+The Supportive Housing Association is dedicated to sustaining multi-cultural inclusion, peer leadership and collaborative partners committed to educational and economic improvement initiatives to benefit youth and young adults residing in impoverished urban neighborhoods and rural townships.

-The mission of the Supportive Housing Association is to increase infrastructure investment in underrepresented communities and provide 21st century technical training and employment opportunities for underserved youth and young adults.
+The mission of the Supportive Housing Association is to increase infrastructure investment in underrepresented communities and provide culturally inclusive and relevant 21st century career, technical training and leadership opportunities for underserved youth and young adults.

 In 1995 the United States Department of the Treasury officially designated the Supportive Housing Association as a 501 c (3) non-profit organization.

 Fundraising and management for Supportive Housing Association is maintained in compliance with licensed lending institutions and Federal, State and local accounting requirements.

 Private donations for Supportive Housing Association services are tax-deductible.

 - Melanie Claudio de Rayles, BA Museum Management Vice President